-Our operating revenues for the three months ended March 31, 2020 totaled \$253.0 million, an increase of \$29.3 million over the same period in 2019.
-The \$29.3 million increase was primarily the result of (i) a \$10.3 million increase in rental income resulting from the May 17, 2019, merger with MedEquities Realty Trust, Inc. (the "MedEquities Merger"), \$18.1 million of rental income from the October 31, 2019, \$735 million acquisition of 60 SNFs (the "Encore Portfolio Acquisition") and \$0.9 million of additional rental income from other facility acquisitions, facilities placed in service, facility transitions and lease amendments in 2019 and 2020, offset by decreases in rental income resulting from facility sales and rent from cash basis operators and (ii) a \$1.6 million increase in mortgage income primarily related to mortgages acquired in the MedEquities Merger and new loans or notes and additional funding to existing operators made throughout 2019 and 2020.
-These increases were partially offset by a \$1.3 million decrease in other investment income primarily related to a deed in lieu transitioned to leased property offset by new loans or notes and additional funding to existing operators made throughout 2019 and 2020.
+Our operating revenues for the three months ended June 30, 2020 totaled \$256.4 million, an increase of approximately \$31.1 million over the same period in 2019.
+The \$31.1 million increase was primarily the result of (i) a \$7.0 million increase in rental income resulting from the May 17, 2019, merger with MedEquities Realty Trust, Inc. (the "MedEquities Merger"), \$18.1 million of rental income from the October 31, 2019, \$735 million acquisition of 60 SNFs (the "Encore Portfolio Acquisition") and \$2.3 million of additional rental income from other facility acquisitions, facilities placed in service, facility transitions and lease amendments in 2019 and 2020, offset by decreases in rental income resulting from facility sales and rent from cash basis operators, (ii) a \$2.8 million increase in mortgage income primarily related to mortgages acquired in the MedEquities Merger and new loans or notes and additional funding to existing operators made throughout 2019 and 2020 and (iii) a \$1.8 million increase in miscellaneous income which is primarily related to an operator's late fees.